How to push new Git branches to remote repos on GitHub or GitLab by example

 New Git branch pushed to GitHub

-A quick refresh on the project’s landing page on GitHub shows the new Git branch has been pushed to the remove successfully.
+A quick refresh on the project’s landing page on GitHub shows the new Git branch successfully pushed to the remote repo.

-The set-upstream switch is needed on the first push of a new Git branch to a remote GitHub repository.
+The set-upstream switch is required on the first git push of a new Git branch to a remote GitHub repository.

-The full set of commands used in this example are as follows:
+The full set of commands used in this example of how to push a local branch remotely are as follows:

 git clone https://github.com/learn-git-fast/git-branch-examples.git